shahar84/flask-api-handler/README.rst

 This wrapper helps davide the Flask App into modules and to use **Classes** instead of functions for views.

-Just run pip install and you are good to go: instructions
+Just run pip install and you are good to go:

 .. code:: bash